threatcode/threat-ci-pipeline/README.md

 To ignore a tag, add it to the setting `SALSA_CI_LINTIAN_SUPPRESS_TAGS`.

-By default the Lintian jobs fails either if a Lintian run-time error occurs or if Lintian finds a tag of the error category.
+By default, the Lintian jobs fail either if a Lintian run-time error occurs or if Lintian finds a tag of the error category.

 To also fail the job on findings of the category warning, set `SALSA_CI_LINTIAN_FAIL_WARNING` to 1 (or "yes" or "true").